 While these plants like light, they cannot handle direct sun.

 A great place for a croton is a few feet away from a south-facing window.
-If you notice that direct sun is hitting your plant, place sheer curtains over the window.
+Place sheer curtains over the window if you notice that direct sun is hitting your plant.

 Another suitable location is in the middle of a brightly lit room.